NeoThread/Document/content/tools/gdb/README.md

 #### Basic Instructions

 * list [line number]
-	- To show the code.
+	- To show the code.(It needs debug symbols)
 * break [line number or function name]
 	- To set breakpoint on your code.
 * info break